Voodoo30fps/modern-javascript-from-the-beginning/README.md

-## Traversy Media - Modern JavaScript From the Begining
+## Traversy Media - Modern JavaScript From the Beginning

 #### Every project has its own separate folder